Contents

 Day Length

-Indicates the number of hours an employee usually works in a day.
+Indicates the number of hours of a work day, including any breaks.

 Show current time